 The June 2018 zenith saw Netflix shares reach $408.25, while December 2018’s nadir saw them fall to $246.39.
 As of early March 2020, Netflix stock will set you back £363.14.

-The Motley Fool calculated that if you’d invested $105 in Netflix when it went public you’d have a little under $31,000 to show for it today…
+Nasdaq calculated that if you’d invested $1,000 in Netflix when it went public you’d have a little under $470,000 worth of stock, as of December 2020.

 As of May 2018, Netflix’s market cap of $151.93 billion put it briefly ahead of telecoms juggernaut Comcast ($145.27 billion) and Walt Disney ($151.63), making it the biggest media company in the world for a time.